-- 5.2.1 This section outlines University standards for the evaluation of all faculty and the process whereby School and Program standards, consistent with the University standards, are restated in terms consistent with the character of the different Schools and disciplines. - 5.2.2 The University expects all faculty to meet and continue to meet these standards.
-For probationary faculty the University will expect consistent evidence of positive development in all areas of evaluation.
-Adjunct, part-time, and tenured faculty are expected to sustain an overall pattern of excellence consistent with their rank and assigned responsibilities. - 5.2.3 The University recognizes that faculty members, either in response to evaluations or in the interest of continuing vitality, may create individual paths towards excellence in a blend of teaching, scholarship/creative activity, and service that allows them to distinguish themselves.
+This section outlines University standards for the evaluation of all faculty and the process whereby School and Program standards, consistent with the University standards, are restated in terms consistent with the character of the different Schools and disciplines.

+5.2.2 The University expects all faculty to meet and sustain these standards with consistent evidence of positive development in all areas of evaluation.
+Adjunct, part-time, pre-tenured, tenured and professionals serving on non-tenure-track contracts are expected to sustain an overall pattern of excellence consistent with their rank and/or assigned responsibilities.

+5.2.3 The University recognizes that faculty members, either in response to evaluations or in the interest of continuing vitality, may create individual paths towards excellence in a blend of teaching, service and/or scholarship/creative activity, as applicable, that allows them to distinguish themselves.
 Consistent accomplishment over time will be evaluated positively, while recognizing that a candidate's relative contributions to the campus community in terms of teaching/librarianship, scholarly/creative/professional activity, and service normally will vary over time.
 Therefore, short periods of relatively less activity in one area should be complemented by greater activity in the others, producing balance and a consistently high level of accomplishment overall.